jonathanrobichaud4/jonathanrobichaud4.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Jonathan.
-I am a Computer Science Student at University of New Brunswick.
+I am a Computer Science Student at the University of New Brunswick.
 I am a massive nerd and love problem solving!
 Please feel free to contact me at any of the social cahnnels below!